-Ε. Complaint Documentation and Processing
+E. Complaint Documentation and Processing

-- 1. The permittee shall designate a representative responsible for filing complaints to the Commission's eDocket system.
-This person's name, phone number and email address shall accompany all complaint submittals.
-The name and contact information for the representative shall be kept current in eDockets. - 2.
-A person presenting the complaint should, to the extent possible, include the following information in their communications: - a. name, address, phone number, and email address; - b. initial date of the complaint; - c. tract, parcel number, or address of the complaint; - d. a summary of the complaint; and - e. whether the complaint relates to a permit violation, a construction practice issue, or other type of complaint. - 3.
-The permittee shall document all complaints by maintaining a record of all applicable information concerning the complaint, including the following: - a. docket number and project name; - b. name of complainant, address, phone number and email address; - c. precise description of property or parcel number; - d. name of permittee representative receiving complaint and date of receipt; - e. nature of complaint and the applicable permit condition(s); - f. summary of activities undertaken to resolve the complaint; and - g. a statement on the final disposition of the complaint.
+- The permittee shall designate an individual to summarize complaints for the Commission.
+This person's name, phone number and email address shall accompany all complaint submittals. - 2.
+A person presenting the complaint should to the extent possible, include the following information in their communications: - a. name, address, phone number, and email address; - b. date of complaint; - c. tract or parcel number; and - d. whether the complaint relates to a permit matter or a compliance issue. - 3.
+The permittee shall document all complaints by maintaining a record of all applicable information concerning the complaint, including the following: - a. docket number and project name; - b. name of complainant, address, phone number and email address; - c. precise description of property or parcel number; - d. name of permittee representative receiving complaint and date of receipt; - e. nature of complaint and the applicable permit condition(s); - f. activities undertaken to resolve the complaint; and - g. final disposition of the complaint.